 WANT TO SUCCEED with blueberries?
-Ask the guy with a Ph.D. in the subject, author of all the best books on home-garden fruit growing: Lee Reich, the guest on my latest public-radio show—and the speaker at the May 11 Open Day here at my Hudson Valley, New York, garden.
-That’s Lee’s blueberry “gazebo” up top.
-All the delicious details…along with how to grow blueberries (in print or the podcast) and two chances to win Lee’s book “Grow Fruit Naturally.”
+Ask the guy with a Ph.D. in the subject, author of all the best books on home-garden fruit growing: Lee Reich, a repeat guest on my public-radio show, and an old friend.
+That’s Lee’s blueberry netted “gazebo” up top, meant to keep the crop safe from birds and other hungry types.
+All the delicious details on how to grow blueberries:

 ALL OF LEE REICH’S instructions except for pruning refer to care of all blueberry plants, whether lowbush or high; pruning details below are for highbush types.
-(Lee’s complete details on growing blueberries are in our podcast, and in this story from my archives, along with other tips and resources.
-Or visit Lee’s website.)
+(That’s him with ripening paw paws, above.)

 - Choose a sunny spot.
 Though blueberries grow in semi-shade in nature, heavier fruiting happens with more sunshine.

 - Test for pH, and adjust to a very acidic 4-to-5 range using pelleted sulfur (a natural element, and easier and safer to use than dusty powders).